 - Create “From Content to Lead” or “From Content to Sales” mapping

 - Initiate a discussion with your marketing peers to help them understand the benefits of content

 - Offer to co-own their marketing metrics

 - Help them to do their jobs better with your expertise

 The best way to quantify the effectiveness of content is in the context of marketing channels utilized.
 To unleash the value of content, you need to co-own outbound marketing metrics with your marketing peers.

 Q4: What is your advice for professionals that are looking to expand their career in digital and content marketing?

-Understand how digital marketing front-end and back-end works.
+Understand how digital marketing front-end and back-end work.
 It’s easy to understand how different marketing channels work together, from paid to earn media and hybrids.
-However, it’s important to comprehend the back-end of all marketing efforts: how all different platforms, tools and technologies work together and how they talk to each other.
+However, it’s important to comprehend the back-end of all marketing efforts: how all different platforms, tools, and technologies work together and how they talk to each other.
 If you understand the back-end, you can see easily how the dots are connected.
 When you see how everything is related, you will have a holistic view of the company’s marketing efforts.

 You will learn something from any marketing and non-marketing job.
 Learn as much as you can in any job you take, especially the jobs you don’t like.